S-HEMA-MEENA/22pt27_katomaran/README.markdown

 ## Acknowledgment

-This project is a part of a hackathon run by http://catomaran.com.
+“This project is a part of a hackathon run by https://katomaran.com ”